maksonic/FirebaseAuthRedux/README.md

 # FirebaseAuthRedux
-Sample firebase auth with email and password with redux architecture
+Firebase auth with email and password sample using redux architecture